Duncan Fairgrieve remotely appears before the Supreme Court in landmark tort law case - May 2020

-Duncan Fairgrieve’s work encompasses public law, European law, and commercial litigation.
-He has particular expertise in product liability litigation and mass torts, and has been involved in many of the iconic products cases in England and France (including in the pharmaceutical and medical device sector, chemicals, yachts, automobiles, and tobacco).
+Duncan has particular expertise in product liability litigation and mass torts, and has been involved in many of the iconic products cases in England and France (including in the pharmaceutical and medical device sector, chemicals, yachts, automobiles, and tobacco).
+He is co-author with Prof. Richard Goldberg of the leading practitioner text on this topic, Product Liability (Oxford University Press, 3rd Edition, 2020).

-Duncan regularly provides expert evidence on English, French and Comparative Law issues in domestic and foreign proceedings, including before the English Court of Appeal and Supreme Court, before the courts in Europe and the United States, as well as many other jurisdictions.
-Duncan also has experience of offshore litigation, with expertise regarding offshore contract and commercial law, in particular the jurisdiction of Jersey, Channel Islands, where he has taught Jersey and comparative contract law for many years at the Institute of law, Saint Helier.
+Duncan’s practice has a significant international and cross-border element.
+He regularly provides expert evidence on English, French and Comparative Law issues in domestic and foreign proceedings, including before the English Court of Appeal and Supreme Court, before courts in Europe, the United States and Canada, as well as many other jurisdictions.
+He is also often instructed in offshore litigation, with particular expertise regarding offshore contract and commercial law, including the jurisdiction of Jersey, Channel Islands, where he taught Jersey and comparative contract law for many years at the Institute of law, Saint Helier.
+He is currently leading a project in Jersey to draft a Restatement of the Jersey law of contract.

-Since 2001, Duncan has held a post as a Senior Fellow in Comparative Law at the British Institute of International and Comparative Law, London, where he is also responsible for the Product Liability Forum.
-As an academic, he has published widely, and his work has been cited extensively by the Courts, including the Court of Appeal, House of Lords and the French Conseil d’Etat.
-Duncan Fairgrieve is also Professeur Associé at Université de Paris Dauphine in France, and a Visiting Professor at the Institute of law, Jersey.
+Duncan is also a leading legal academic and has held senior positions in the UK and abroad.
+He has been Senior Fellow in Comparative Law at the British Institute of International and Comparative Law, London since 2001, where he is also responsible for the Product Liability Forum.
+As an academic, he has published widely, including 20 books, and as co-editor of the festschrifts for Lord Slynn and Lord Bingham.
+His work has been cited extensively by the courts in the Uk and abroad.

-Duncan was called to the Paris Bar in 2002 and also practises as a French avocat before the Paris Bar, from 49 boulevard de Courcelles, Paris, specialising in civil and commercial litigation.
+Duncan Fairgrieve is Professor of Comparative Law at Université de Paris Dauphine PSL in France.
+He was called to the Paris Bar in 2002 and also practises as a French avocat before the Paris Bar, from 49 boulevard de Courcelles, Paris.

 - CN & GN v Poole BC UKSC 25: UK Supreme Court considered the extent to which local authorities and their employees owe a common law duty to protect children from harm caused by third parties.